Runaway Train Blazes Through Western Australia For More Than 50 Miles

 Western Australia's premier, Mark McGowan, told ABC that it was clear "extraordinary measures" had been necessary.

-"Obviously it would have been very concerning for everyone involved — BHP and the workforce, and the people of Port Hedland — that a train was travelling down the track without a driver and obviously out of control," McGowan said.
+"Obviously it would have been very concerning for everyone involved — BHP and the workforce, and the people of Port Hedland — that a train was traveling down the track without a driver and obviously out of control," McGowan said.

 Industry specialists were confused about why the train would have run away down the tracks.